sage-home/sage-analysis/docs/source/user/custom_calculations.rst

 Adding Your Own Properties
 --------------------------

+There are

+1. Set up Model.properties["fff"] field.
+2. Write the function to compute the property.
+3. Add the function to the calculations dict.
+4. Add the plotting function to the plot dict.

-**SAGE** operates by allowing each processor to write to its own file as galaxies are evolved through cosmic time.  **sage-analysis** processes galaxies properties on each of these files individually.
+**SAGE** operates by allowing each processor to write to its own file as galaxies are evolved through cosmic time.  **sage-analysis** processes galaxy properties of each of these files individually.
 After calculating each property, they are stored in the :py:attr:`~sage_analysis.model.Model.properties` attribute and carried across files.
 The pseudo-code looks like this: